gradle/community/docs/cookbook/ci/gitlab-ci.md

 By default, no files are persisted between CI runs, so each job must download all dependencies again.
 We can configure GitLab to cache some files between jobs.
 This is especially efficient when running your own GitLab CI runner, as the cache is stored locally on the runner.

 CAUTION: The publicly available shared runners store their cache in a remote location.
 As the cache grows, downloading the cache archive, extracting it, and uploading it again at the end of the job may take more time than not using any cache.
 For this reason, we recommend only caching the Gradle Wrapper.
-For caching everything else, see configuring a link:https://docs.gradle.org/current/userguide/build_cache.html[Gradle Remote Build Cache].
+For caching everything else, see configuring a [Gradle Remote Build Cache](https://docs.gradle.org/current/userguide/build_cache.html).

 To reuse some files between jobs, add the following configuration to your existing jobs: